Home > Blog >

 The global third-party logistics market has surged past $1.15 trillion and is projected to reach $1.4 trillion by 2030.
 It is driven by the rapid growth of e-commerce and the increasing need for optimized logistics outsourcing.
 This significant growth reflects the pivotal role 3PLs now play in modern commerce.

-2. U.S. 3PL market to reach $246.25 billion
+2. U.S. 3PL Market Revenue Projected to Reach $246.25 Billion

 The domestic 3PL market in the U.S. is projected to grow steadily with a compound annual growth rate of 3.38%, underlining sustained demand from retailers and manufacturers seeking supply chain efficiency.

-3. E-commerce drives 70% of 3PL business
+3. E-Commerce Now Drives 70% of All 3PL Business

 A remarkable 70% of third-party logistics services are now connected to e-commerce, as companies scramble to keep up with the scale, speed, and flexibility demanded by online shopping.
+The surge in ecommerce fulfillment requirements is a primary driver of this shift.

-4. 60% of warehouses operate at over 90% capacity
+4. 60% of Warehouses Are Operating at Over 90% Capacity

 With warehousing demand surging, nearly 60% of logistics providers report operating at a capacity of over 90%.
 That is pushing a renewed focus on warehouse management systems and space optimization.